rudi-c/perlin-range/README.md

 (Those numbers are rounded, you might want to increase the last digit in your application.)

-Note that Perlin Noise is symmetric around 0 so the maximum value corresponds is the same as the minimum value.
+Note that Perlin Noise is symmetric around 0 so the maximum value is the same as the minimum value.

 For more details, see [results](results.md).